Ravi-Teja-konda/Face-Recognition-Notifier-with-Voice-Greeting/README.md

 # Webcam greeting with voice using face recognition and sending push notification to mobile
-This Project is about Recognizing the user face when a Laptop boots and checks if the user is known to the laptop, and greets him with the name with voice using gtts - Library.
-It also sends the push notification to the user or group using a pushover notification service.
+This Project is about Recognizing the user face when a Laptop boots and checks if the user is known to the laptop, and greets him with the name using voice via gtts - Library.
+It also sends the push notification with the face to the user or group using a pushover notification service.

 # Prerequisites: